Abdullamhd/userprofileChallenge/README.md

 and here is the result , feel free to clone my work

-the actual design in dribble :
+the actual design in dribbble :

 [credit](https://dribbble.com/shots/3265823-Designplanner-Application)